MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/web-api-client-errors.md

 ---
-title: "Troubleshoot Web API client errors (Microsoft Dataverse)| Microsoft Docs"
+title: Troubleshoot Web API client errors
-description: "Describes common client errors you may encounter when using the Dataverse Web API and how you can avoid them." ms.date: 06/05/2022
+description: Provides resolutions for the common client errors that occur when you use the Dataverse Web API. ms.date: 06/05/2022
 author: divka78
 ms.author: dikamath